GiorgiTsukhishvili/Picture-of-the-Day-From-Nasa-Vue/README.md

 ### Deployment

-In order to deploy project on the server you must build existing Movie Epic Quotes from terminal:
+In order to deploy project on the server you must build existing Picture Of The Day Nasa from terminal:

 ```sh
 npm run build